FraidOfWater/Simple-Image-Sorter/README.md

 This is a fork of Simple-Image-Sorter by Legendsmith https://github.com/Legendsmith/Simple-Image-Sorter.

 This fork is a hobby, it adds new features and other tweaks, and removes some others.
 Light experimenting with threading and optimization.
+Adding animatinos and customizations.
 An introduction to python.

 Below is a mostly up-to-date changelog: